kksgandhi/personal_site/AI takeover - lesson plan.md

  - Explain that AI will destroy the world, but not like terminator
  - AI does exactly what we want it to.
 (Annoying E)
  - Talk about instrumental goals and terminal goals
+ - What can humans do that AI cannot?

 Possible topics of discussion
 -----------------------------